Welsh Pony and Cob: Characteristics

 Their movement is bold, free and characteristically fast, especially at the trot, with great power coming from the hocks.
 Their trot has been favourably compared to that of the Standardbred horse.
 They are reputed to be trustworthy, of a good disposition with even temperaments and friendly characters, but spirited and with great endurance, and are known for their stamina, soundness, and high level of intelligence.

 Sections

+Section A

+The Welsh Mountain Pony (Section A) is the smallest of the Welsh breeds.
+Both the Section A and Section B ponies are more refined than those in Section C and D. They are characterised by a large eye, small head (often with a dished face from the Arabian influence), high set on tail, and refined leg conformation, but retaining good bone and correctness.